 Videos

 With our video series we want to give you insights into our competences, accompany our scientists and introduce you to our superwomen in science.
-Find out what motivates our employees and why they enjoy working at SAL, which innovative projects we are working on and how we want to unfold the future along the entire EBS value chain.
+Find out what motivates our employees and why they enjoy working at SAL, which innovative projects we are working on and how we want to unfold the future along the entire ESBS value chain.

 Laser patterning at SAL